Mordeaux/vr360a-coding-assessment/README.md

 * A UI framework
 * A more interesting UI in general, a graph would have been nice
 * Some kind of authentication, other security measures like encryption
-* Better handline of environment stuff to make deploying easier
+* Better handling of environment stuff to make deploying easier
 * TESTS!
 There are no tests.
 Luckily the simplicity of the app combined with the power of Rust and Typescript rules out a lot of potential bugs.
 * I've left some `unwraps()` and things of that nature around that need better handling
 * The code could be organized a bit better
+* There is definitely more Dockerfile optimization that could be done to speed up builds